Dalvany/dalvany-image-panel/README.md

 ![configuration panel](https://github.com/Dalvany/dalvany-image-panel/raw/main/src/img/configuration_shared_crosshair.png)

+These options allow to set a background and border when mouse is over in image.
+It is also use to highlight image if `shared crosshair` or `shared tooltip` is enabled in the dashboard.

 - Background highlight color : the color to use as background image for shared crosshair (default to white with transparency)
 - Border highlight color : the border color to use for shared crosshair.

+Notes :

+- You must enable tooltip in the plugin configuration for `shared tooltip` to actually show a tooltip
+- `shared tooltip` doesn't work in slideshow mode (though `shared crosshair` did work), that means tooltip won't show up when hoovering over another panel
+- It correlates on time, and work with `timeseries` and `candlestick` panels.

 ## Slideshow options